FURminator vs SleekEZ vs Hertzko — 2026 Tested

 - Rotating blade speed: Fixed position (not motorized)

 The FURminator has been around since the early 2000s, and for good reason.
 This tool has a curved stainless steel blade with a comb guard that sits just above the skin.
 When used correctly, it digs into the undercoat and removes shed hair at the root level without cutting the topcoat.
-The blade doesn't rotate—that's a misconception—but the curved design and comb teeth work together to pull loose undercoat.
+The blade doesn't rotate, that's a misconception, but the curved design and comb teeth work together to pull loose undercoat.

-What Makes It Stand Out:
+What Makes It excel

-The FURminator genuinely removes more hair than competitors in a single session.
+The FURminator really removes more hair than competitors in a single session.
 If your Golden Retriever is blowing their coat, a 15-minute FURminator session will produce a cloud of hair that looks impossible.
 Users report filling grocery bags during spring/fall shedding season.
 The blade cuts through thick, matted undercoat that other tools leave behind.

-The handle is genuinely ergonomic for extended use.
+The handle is really ergonomic for extended use.
 The rubberized grip doesn't slip when your hands get sweaty, and the weight is distributed well.
 After 30 minutes of grooming, your hand doesn't cramp like it does with lighter tools.

 The Large size is legitimately useful for big dogs.
-The 2.65-inch blade width means fewer passes to cover a dog's body, which translates to faster grooming sessions—important if you're working with a dog who gets bored or irritable during grooming.
+The 2.65-inch blade width means fewer passes to cover a dog's body, which translates to faster grooming sessions, important if you're working with a dog who gets bored or irritable during grooming.

-Real Drawbacks:
+Real Drawbacks

 Here's where honesty matters: the FURminator has a genuine learning curve.
 The blade is sharp and aggressive.
 If you apply heavy pressure or work against the hair growth, you can scar the coat or burn the skin underneath.
-Multiple online complaints about this aren't exaggerated—I've seen dogs with irritated patches from improper technique.
+Multiple online complaints about this aren't exaggerated, I've seen dogs with irritated patches from improper technique.
 You need to use light, controlled pressure and work with the coat, not against it.

 Cleaning the blade is tedious.
 There's no self-cleaning feature.
 You have to manually pick out hair from the blade teeth, which is time-consuming and honestly gross after a heavy shedding session.
 Many owners switch to other tools partly because of this annoyance.